So what is it about Beginner Gardening growing vegetables we need to know when we decide to plant our first vegetable garden?

 Preparing the Vegetable Garden

 Why would we prefer a loamy soil?
-Well, it consists of sand, clay, and silt giving a great drainage while holding some moisture that our tomatoes will need.
+Well, it consists of sand, clay, and silt and is ideal for water drainage while holding some moisture that our tomatoes will need.

-Steve was glad his nursery man gave him that information on a previous visit to the nursery before he bought his tomatoes.
+Steve was glad his nursery man gave him that information on a previous visit to the nursery.
 He was also fortunate to discover he did indeed have loamy soil.

-"That nursery man sure was helpful and saved me a lot of trips back and forth to the nursery" he thought, as he recalled him suggesting he should also purchase garden tools and fertilizer while he was there.
+"That nursery man sure was helpful and saved me a lot of trips back and forth to the nursery" he thought, as he remembered him suggesting he should also purchase garden tools and vegetable fertilizer while he was there.

 With his garden tools brought back to his garden, our beginner gardener paused for a moment to make sure he brought them all.
-"Let's see" he said, I have the shovel, a couple of trowels of varying size, a cultivator, a weeder, and a pick/mattock should I run into rock.
+"Let's see" he said, I have a shovel, trowels, a cultivator, a weeder, and a pick/mattock should I run into rock.

 Steve picked up his his largest trowel and walked to his tomato plants.
 After giving them a second look-over for just the right spacing, (about 2 ft. apart) he removed the first tomato plant from its spot and began to dig his first hole.